WHY the Indian River Golf Foundation?

 - Through the efforts of year-round programs of the Indian River Golf Foundation.
 For example, high school training, collegiate, professional and community participation in IRGF events will bring new players to the game and develop players based on need while teaching life and leadership skills.

 Feedback from the IRGF Board of Directors and community is critical to further build consensus.
 The IRGF is positioned to begin conversations with potential stakeholders/community leaders about their thoughts on the organization based upon this vision (WHY) and (HOW) we collectively see ourselves and others engaged as supporters whose values align with the IRGF.
+We want to continue to grow the future of golf.
+We see big things in our future and with the IRGF Board of Directors and our communities support- We can start focusing on a sustainable future!

 The IRGF Board of Directors has accepted the recommendation of an IRGF Focus Group, which consists of area golf professionals and top amateur players from Indian River County and approved the concept of the Indian River Golf Training Center to be located on the south end of the practice range at Sandridge Golf Club.
 This program has begun conducting preliminary meetings with administrators of Indian River County while seeking building costs, annual operating costs, identifying staffing requirements for current and future programs.
 The Focus Group pointed out the youth of our community are lacking a “home-base” to meet, learn, practice and engage in more social/interactive activities under qualified adult supervision.
 With the Indian River Golf Training Center there would be continuation of programs regardless of the weather.
 Players, Parent Coaches, Playing Mentors, Player Cadets and Volunteers would be trained in either classroom style, one of three hitting bays with Golf Tech Training equipment, an Open-Air Pavilion featuring synthetic putting, chipping and tee mats for hitting balls out onto the practice range.
 All this represents a back-up to the spacious outdoor area featuring 10 golf skills stations accommodating up to 72 participants at any one time.
+The future of golf is looking bright and we want to continue to let it shine!

 For additional information, contact: